Death Hunt: Historical accuracy

 Death Hunt bears little resemblance to the true story of the manhunt of Albert Johnson, the reputed "Mad Trapper of Rat River".
 Johnson was eventually killed after a remarkable and highly publicized pursuit over several weeks.
 Of special note was that Johnson eluded his RCMP pursuers in the dead of winter in the lower Arctic, crossing the Richardson Mountains in the process, a feat previously considered impossible.
-On February 17, 1932, Johnson was finally surrounded by Mounties on the frozen Eagle River, and shot and killed.
+On February 17, 1932, Johnson was finally surrounded by Mounties on the frozen Eagle River and shot and killed.

 "Albert Johnson was a hero in that he survived a physical ordeal," said the film's producer Murray Shostak.
 "The story isn't twisted.
 We're not making a documentary."

 World War I veteran Wop May was a bush pilot flying a Bellanca aircraft who was involved in the hunt for Johnson.
 Contrary to the film, May, who was portrayed as "Captain Tucker", did not wildly shoot at everyone, including the posse on the ground, nor did he get shot down.
 May was unscathed and lived until 1952.
 "There was no heavy so we elected to make it the airplane," said producer Al Ruddy.
 "It represents the twentieth century."

 In the film numerous men are shot and killed by Johnson, but during the real manhunt this never occurred.
-Constable Millen was shot and killed by Johnson and was the only Mountie killed by Johnson during the manhunt.
-Two other RCMP officers that Johnson shot survived.
+Constable Millen was shot and killed by Johnson and was the only police officer killed by Johnson during the manhunt.
+Two other RCMP officers whom Johnson shot survived.

 Carl Weathers was a black character working for the Mounties.
 Murray Shostak, the Canadian producer, said, "If you notice closely, he is not wearing the Mountie stripe on his pants.
 He's a sidekick."